samanthaannalger/AlgerProjects/Protocols/Bumble Bee Extraction Standard Protocol.md

    e.
 Get the following materials ready:

-* Pestles- take pestles soaking in 10% bleach and rinse with DI water andthen ethanol- set to dry.
-Clean 1 pestle per specimen plus 1-2 more to preparefor error. *If pestle is touched/dropped at any point get new pestle soakingin bleach and follow procedure.
+* Pestles- take pestles soaking in 10% bleach and rinse with DI water and then ethanol- set to dry.
+Clean 1 pestle per specimen plus 1-2 more to prepare for error. *If pestle is touched/dropped at any point get new pestle soaking in bleach and follow procedure.
 * Buffer RLT (with B-mercaptoethanol) **Make sure <1 mo. old**
+* 1000 ul pippette and tips
 * Labeled 1.5 tubes with lab ID #(2 for each specimen) plus one for a negative control.
 * 2 pairs of small forceps, Kimtech wipes, large forceps, timer.
 * 2 small beakers labeled w/ 10% bleach and 70% ethanol (use DI water when dilutingbleach and ethanol).